gingergeek8192/axios-rate-limit/README.md

 # axios-rate-limit (Custom Fork)

+> ⚠️ **DEVELOPMENT WARNING**: This fork is currently under active development and is **NOT production-ready**.
+Core features are incomplete and APIs may change without notice.
+Use the [original axios-rate-limit](https://github.com/aishek/axios-rate-limit) for production applications.

 🛠️ Custom fork of [`aishek/axios-rate-limit`](https://github.com/aishek/axios-rate-limit)

 A rate limiter for Axios that restricts how many requests per interval are sent.
 This fork was heavily refactored to enable **advanced traffic shaping**, including: